-

 Has your jurisdiction taken any specific domestic measures to address sustainability issues in international supply chains, for example in relation to forced labour, human rights and environmental issues?
 Is it seeking to address these issues in any FTAs or other international agreements?

 The United States regulates forced labor in supply chains through the Uyghur Forced Labor Prevention Act, December 23, 2021 (“UFLPA” Pub.
 L. 117-78, 135 Stat.
-1525) and through Withhold Release Orders pursuant to Section 307 of the Tariff Act of 1930; 19 U.S.C. § 1307).
+1525) and Withhold Release Orders pursuant to Section 307 of the Tariff Act of 1930; 19 U.S.C. § 1307).

 UFLPA requires U.S. Customs and Border Protection (“CBP”) to detain and exclude or seize China-related goods presumed to have been made wholly or in any part by forced labor.
 Specifically, 19 U.S.C. § 1307, as amended by the UFLPA, requires CBP to presume that any goods “mined, produced or manufactured wholly or in part” in the Xinjiang Uyghur Autonomous Region (“XUAR”) of China or “produced” by an entity on the UFLPA Entity List are made with forced labor and are thus not admissible into the United States.
-To overcome the presumption, Importers must either demonstrate: (a) that their goods are outside the UFLPA’s scope, and therefore are not subject to the rebuttable presumption; or alternatively (b) obtain an “exception” to the UFLPA exclusion by rebutting the presumption.
+To overcome the presumption, Importers must either demonstrate: (a) that their goods are outside the UFLPA’s scope, and therefore are not subject to the rebuttable presumption; or (b) that they are entitled to an “exception” to the UFLPA exclusion by rebutting the presumption.
 To rebut the presumption, the importer must present, within 30 days of any detention, “clear and convincing” evidence that the imported goods were not mined, produced, or manufactured wholly or in part by forced labor; have “completely and substantively responded” to all related requests for information from CBP; and have “fully complied with” CBP’s Operational Guidance for Importers (June 13, 2022) (“CBP Operational Guidance”) and the interagency Forced Labor Enforcement Task Force’s Strategy to Prevent the Importation of Goods Mined, Produced, or Manufactured with Forced Labor in the People’s Republic of China (June 17, 2022) (“FLETF Strategy”).

 Similarly, through Withhold Release Orders (“WRO”), Section 307 of the Tariff Act of 1930 prohibits the importation of merchandise mined, manufactured or produced, wholly or in part, by forced labor, including convict labor, forced child labor and indentured labor (19 U.S.C. § 1307).
 Together with implementing regulations (19 C.F.R. §§ 12.42 through 12.45), the statute authorizes CBP to issue a WRO whenever information reasonably, but not conclusively, indicates that such goods are entering the United States.
 CBP initially detains, rather than seizes, shipments subject to a WRO.
 Within three months after receiving a notice of detention, importers need either to prove admissibility, export or destroy the goods, which CBP excludes from admission into U.S. commerce.
 Proof of admissibility, in this instance, means proof that the producer or its suppliers used no forced labor to manufacture the goods, from raw materials to final assembly.

 USMCA also regulates labor issues among the agreement’s parties.
-Specifically, it enshrines the labor rights standards from the International Labor Organization into national law for each of the parties and requires that those laws be domestically enforced.
+Specifically, it incorporates the labor rights standards from the International Labor Organization into national law for each of the parties and requires that those laws be domestically enforced.
 It also contains provisions on prohibiting the importation of goods produced by forced labor, addressing violence against workers exercising their labor rights, addressing sex-based discrimination in the workplace, and ensuring that migrant workers are protected under labor laws.
 Further, pursuant to the agreement, Mexico was required to recognize collective bargaining rights in Mexico.
 The agreement’s RRM that permits cross-border enforcement actions against individual facilities that appear to be denying workers the right of freedom of association and collective bargaining.

 -